Which of the following is the correct molecular equation for the ... | Channels for Pearson+

 1

-Identify the reactants and products in the given chemical equation.
-The reactants are silver nitrate (AgNO3) and sodium chloride (NaCl), both in aqueous form.
+Identify the reactants and products in the given chemical reaction: Calcium bromide (CaBr2) and silver nitrate (AgNO3) are the reactants, while silver bromide (AgBr) and calcium nitrate (Ca(NO3)2) are the products.

-Understand the concept of a precipitation reaction.
-A precipitation reaction occurs when two soluble salts react in solution to form an insoluble solid, known as the precipitate.
+Determine the physical states of the reactants and products: Calcium bromide and silver nitrate are both aqueous (aq), silver bromide is a solid (s) due to its low solubility in water, and calcium nitrate is aqueous (aq).

-Determine the solubility of the products formed.
-Silver chloride (AgCl) is known to be insoluble in water, meaning it will form a solid precipitate, while sodium nitrate (NaNO3) remains soluble in water.
+Write the balanced molecular equation: Ensure that the number of atoms of each element is the same on both sides of the equation.
+The balanced equation should reflect the stoichiometry of the reaction.

-Write the correct molecular equation for the precipitation reaction.
-The correct equation should show the formation of the insoluble precipitate AgCl(s) and the soluble product NaNO3(aq).
+Check the solubility rules: Silver bromide (AgBr) is insoluble in water, which means it will precipitate out of the solution as a solid.
+Calcium nitrate remains in solution as it is soluble.

-Review the options provided and select the equation that correctly represents the formation of the precipitate.
-The correct molecular equation is: AgNO3(aq) + NaCl(aq) → AgCl(s) + NaNO3(aq).
+Verify the balanced equation: The correct molecular equation should be CaBr2 (aq) + 2 AgNO3 (aq) → 2 AgBr (s) + Ca(NO3)2 (aq), which shows the formation of a solid precipitate and maintains the balance of atoms.

 Watch next